tardate/LittleArduinoProjects/Audio/SimpleSoundEffects2/README.md

 The original source is available from the [elektor site](https://www.elektormagazine.com/magazine/elektor-201312/23876).
 It was written in the [BASCOM-AVR](https://avrhelp.mcselec.com/index.html) language.
 Since I am on a Mac right now, I'm not setup to recompile the source.
-I will just use the provided hex file.
+I will just use the hex file provided.

 The code was originally written for an [ATtiny45](https://www.microchip.com/wwwproducts/en/ATTINY45).
 I'm using an [ATtiny85](https://www.microchip.com/wwwproducts/en/ATTINY85). this should be fine because